-Comprehensive clarification of terms at the bottom of this page
+Comprehensive clarification of terms is at the bottom of this page

 By: Ytsje Folkertsma

 An important function of the brains is the ability to store and memorize data: our memory.
 Neuropsychology distinguishes different types of memory in which different brain areas are involved.
 Damage to these areas in the brains can cause memory problems.

 1. Long-Term memory

 Long-term memory is the information that is stored for an extended period of time.
 An example is the fact that you remember where you live.
 Long-term memory is divided into three parts:

 This is memory of consciously accessible knowledge of facts.
 Examples include learn from your autobiography (called episodic memory), or that the Netherlands is in Europe (semantic memory).
 Examples include knowledge of your autobiography (episodic memory), or the knowledge that the Netherlands is in Europe (semantic memory).

 B. Implicit (unconscious) memory

 This portion of long-term memory is not consciously accessible and consists of skills, habits, and conditioned (learned) responses, which can be reflected by the reception of sensory information through hearing, smell, sight, taste and touch.
 One example is the ability to cycle or to use language.

 C. Emotional memory